-Respect the parents' decisions.
+• Respect the parents' decisions.
 They will have to make many decisions about their pēpi care.
-Some of these decisions are very difficult and your son or daughter may ask your advice.
+Some of these decisions are very difficult, and they may ask your advice.
 While your advice is important to the parents, they may not always accept it.
-Even if you don't agree with their decision, remember they are trying to do what they think is best under difficult circumstances.
+Even if you don't agree with their decision, accept that the parents are trying to do what they think is best under difficult circumstances.

 Keep offering to do these things throughout the Neonatal Unit stay.
 Many parents find circumstances challenging after the initial excitement wears off.
 Neonatal stays can span weeks and even months, and they will still appreciate help and support for the entire time.
-Please don't be discouraged or offended if your son/daughter declines your offers of help - parents all have different ways of coping with the stress of a pēpi in the Neonatal Unit.
+Please don't be discouraged or offended if your relative/friend declines your offers of help - parents all have different ways of coping with the stress of a pēpi in the Neonatal Unit.